d-moos/MLJourney/lesson_11_advanced_rl.md

 Here `f̂(s')` is the forward model’s prediction and `f(s')` is some learned feature representation of the true next state.
 High error → high intrinsic reward.

-Effect:

-- The agent seeks out transitions where its world model is wrong.
-- Over time, as the model improves, the bonus for familiar states shrinks.
+The effect of this curiosity bonus is that the agent actively seeks out transitions where its world model is wrong, because those produce larger intrinsic rewards.
+Over time, as the forward model becomes more accurate on familiar states, the intrinsic bonus for revisiting them shrinks, naturally pushing the agent to explore new parts of the environment.

 **2. Count-based / novelty bonuses**